 The following map shows Hindu (F) migration in the Peninsular India.
 They were in Punjab 60,000 years ago.
 The O moved along the Yamuna river to the Bay of Bengal called Sunda.
-When Punjab was turned into wastelands, the J2b moved over to the east side of the Aravalli Ridge that turned into fertile lands.
-After 20,000 years, the J2b moved from the east side of the Aravalli to the west side of Satpura called Trikuta.
-The H, J2b, and O moved to the Trikuta, when its wastelands turned into fertile lands.
-After 20,000 years, they were forced to move to the east side of Satpura when Trikuta turned into wastelands.
-Hindu lived in each location for 20,000 years.
+When Punjab became wastelands, the J2b moved over to the east side of the Aravalli Ridge (Yamuna) that turned into fertile lands.
+After 20,000 years, the J2b moved from the Yamuna to the west side of Satpura called Trikuta.
+The H and O also moved to the Trikuta.
+After 20,000 years, they were forced to move to the east side of Satpura (Mahanadi) when Trikuta turned into wastelands.
+Hindu lived in Punjab, Yamuna, and Trikuta for 20,000 years each before they were forced to move.
 Their migration was dictated by the direction of monsoon winds that reversed course every 20,000 years, for millions of years, due to the Precession of earth.

-www.RaoInSeattle.com

-Geological facts

-Hindu migration.pdf
+www.RaoInSeattle.com Geological facts Hindu migration.pdf page 1